Level Crossing Removal Project: Elevated rail

 Some of the most significant changes to Melbourne's urban structure from the LXRP have resulted from the construction of large sections of elevated rail, something that was relatively rare in Melbourne.
 In 2016, the government announced that 8.3 km of elevated rail would be built in Melbourne's south-eastern suburbs to remove nine level crossings on the Pakenham and Cranbourne rail corridor and build five new elevated stations at Carnegie, Murrumbeena, Hughesdale, Clayton and Noble Park.

 Dubbed "sky rail" by opponents and some media outlets, the LXRP spurred significant local opposition due to concerns over visual and noise impacts, and lack of consultation.
 The project became a political issue in the 2018 state election, although one opinion poll commissioned by The Age newspaper found 60% of Victorians supported the use of elevated rail to remove level crossings, and the government was returned at the election with an increased majority.
 Prior to the election, the government announced more sections of elevated rail on the Pakenham line.

 Some experts argued elevated rail offered a better urban outcome than trenched rail, providing opportunities for more open space, economic development, better local connections and less disruption from construction.
 The Caulfield to Dandenong level crossing removals created a large new section of open parkland, dubbed a "linear park".
 This included 22.5 ha of new open space, sports courts, playgrounds, new walking and cycling trails, and expanded station forecourts.
 As part of the project, the Djerring Trail was created, a 17 km shared-use path along the rail corridor.
 In the year after the elevated rail opened in 2018, the media reported that many residents, including some who were opposed to the project, were happy with the outcome and utilised the new open space.

+The rebuilt station at Keon Park was located 100 m south across the road from its original position, moving it within 4-5 metres of existing apartments.
+Residents have raised concerns over lack of privacy, station lights shining into apartments, and noise issues and have asked for double or triple glazed windows instead of a voluntary buyout.
+The project manager said overhead transmission lines meant the original station location would not be viable, and that the level crossing removal team had consulted with the community to adapt the station design.